Wally Choice

 Wallace Choice Jr. (August 13, 1932 – September 9, 2018) was an American professional basketball player.
 He played college basketball for the Indiana Hoosiers.
 Choice played professionally with the Harlem Globetrotters and in the Eastern Professional Basketball League.
 After his retirement from playing, he became a prominent community activist in his hometown of Montclair, New Jersey.

 Playing career

 Choice was born in Montclair, New Jersey, and graduated from Montclair High School in 1952.
 He played college basketball for the Indiana Hoosiers and was the second African-American to play in the Big Ten Conference.
 Choice was appointed as team captain and became the first African-American to hold the role for a Big Ten team.

 Choice played for the Harlem Globetrotters and in the Eastern Professional Basketball League (EPBL).
-He played for the Easton Madisons / Trenton Colonials and was a five-time selection to the All-EPBL Team.
+He played for the Easton Madisons / Trenton Colonials with whom he won an EPBL championship in 1960 and was a five-time selection to the All-EPBL Team.
 Choice led the EPBL in scoring twice: 1,033 points during the 1961–62 season and 956 during the 1962–63 season.
 His 41.3 points per game during the 1961–62 season were a league record.